Manamama/GH-Clone-Helper/README.md

 And voilà!
 The script will work its magic, leaving you with a perfectly cloned repo. 🎩✨

 PS.
-Sending a high-five to Microsoft Copilot for the assist on this script! 🙌 And remember, keep your tokens close and your repositories closer. 😉🔒
+Sending a high-five to Microsoft Copilot🤖🦜🦉 for the assist on this script! 🙌 And remember, keep your tokens close and your repositories closer. 😉🔒
+(And MS Copilot wrote most of the above, too.)